larskanis/eventbox/README.md

     @jobless = []             # Initialize the list of jobless action threads

-    pool_size.times do        # Start up x action threads action def pool_thread  # The action call returns immediately, but spawns a new thread while bl=next_job     # Each new thread waits for a job to be pooled bl.yield            # Execute the external job enqueued by `pool` end
+    pool_size.times do        # Start up x action threads pool_thread
     end
   end

-  end
+  private action def pool_thread  # The action call returns immediately, but spawns a new thread
+    while bl=next_job     # Each new thread waits for a job to be pooled bl.yield            # Execute the external job enqueued by `pool` end end

   # Get the next job or wait for one
-  # The method is protected, so that it's accessible in the pool_thread action but not externally
+  # The method is private, so that it's accessible in the pool_thread action but not externally
-  protected yield_call def next_job(result)
+  private yield_call def next_job(result)
     if @que.empty?            # No job pooled?
       @jobless << result      # Enqueue the action thread to the list of jobless workers else                      # Already pooled jobs?